celery/ceps/draft/celery-5-high-level-architecture.rst

 * Distributed, sometimes between datacenters.
 * Failure resilient and Fault Tolerant.
 * Observable.
-* Built with scalibility in mind.
+* Built with scalability in mind.
 * Cloud Native - The application's lifecycle is managed using Kubernetes, Swarm or any other scheudler.

 In addition, Celery lacks proper support for large scale deployments and some useful messaging architectural patterns.